sayaka-tamura/vicent-freshmans-typing-game/README.md

 # vicent-freshmans-typing-game

 ## Assignment:
-build the typing game refering the link below https://www.pazru.net/js/key/3.html
+build and customize the typing game of the link below https://www.pazru.net/js/key/3.html

 ## Participant: